geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 ### INSTALL GEOMESA ACCUMULO ITERATORS

-After 'mvn clean install' finishes, you should have a jar in geomesa-distributed-runtime/target/ named geomesa-distributed-runtime-accumulo1.5-VERSION.jar.
+After 'mvn clean install' finishes, you should have a JAR in geomesa-distributed-runtime/target/ named geomesa-distributed-runtime-accumulo1.5-VERSION.JAR.

-This jar contains the GeoMesa Accumulo Iterators which are necessary to query GeoMesa.
-This jar needs to be copied to $ACCUMULO_HOME/lib/ext on each tablet server.
+This JAR contains the GeoMesa Accumulo Iterators which are necessary to query GeoMesa.
+This JAR needs to be copied to $ACCUMULO_HOME/lib/ext on each tablet server.

 ### RUN THE TUTORIAL